Get Your Family Dispute Case Packet — Private, Fast, Affordable

 | You need | $5,000 retainer + $350/hr | — | 5 minutes |

-Or Starter — $199 | Compare plans
+Or Compare plans | Compare plans

-BMA is a legal tech platform providing self-represented parties with the document preparation and local court data needed to manage California arbitrations independently.
+BMA is a legal tech platform providing self-represented parties with the document preparation and local court data needed to manage arbitrations independently — no law firm required.

 This content is for informational purposes only and does not constitute legal advice.
-Consult a licensed California attorney for guidance specific to your situation.
+Consult a licensed attorney for guidance specific to your situation.

 Introduction to Family Dispute Arbitration

 Family disputes can be emotionally taxing and complex, often involving issues like child custody, visitation rights, spousal support, and property division.
 Traditional litigation in the court system can be lengthy, costly, and public, which may exacerbate tensions and strain relationships.
-In Maxwell, California 95955—a small community with a population of just 1,413 residents—navigating family conflicts through arbitration offers a practical alternative.
-Family dispute arbitration provides a confidential, efficient, and collaborative process that aims to facilitate mutually agreeable resolutions outside of the courtroom.
+In Maxwell, California 95955—a small community with a population of just 1,413 residents—navigating family conflicts through arbitration offers a practical alternative. family dispute arbitration provides a confidential, efficient, and collaborative process that aims to facilitate mutually agreeable resolutions outside of the courtroom.

 Legal Framework for Arbitration in California